bjclark13/JavaScriptBootcamp_Oct2023_AH/exercises/new-year-review.md

 # New Years Review Exercise
 Happy New Year!
 We are going to review some concepts that we have learned thus far by creating a New Years Resolution app.

+Do your best to complete what you can in the time allotted, no pressure if you're not able to finish it all!

 Create an HTML page that includes:
 1. A form for you to enter in a resolution, as well as a number representing it's priority (higher means more important).
 2. A list (`<ul>`) of your new years resolutions.